Razpudding/rpi-duckling/guide.md

 # The process of building our lost duckling bot

-*Disclaimer: This "guide" was written so we, the creators of the project could retrace our steps.
+*Disclaimer: This "guide" was written so we, the creators of the project, could retrace our steps.
 It might be hard to follow for anyone else.*

 ### Setup
 * Download the latest raspBian OS